 Acquiring permanent residency in Thailand is not tangible, and there is the annual quota per nationality regulated.
 An applicant also has to comply with the following:

 Applications for Permanent Residency in Thailand can only be submitted from October up to the last working day of December every year.
 After submission, the Immigrant Commission will approve or refuse the PR application within 60 days from submission.
-If your Permanent Residency application is approved, it will be sent to the Ministry of Interior for a second confirmation.
+If your Permanent Residency application is approved.
+Then it will be sent to the Ministry of Interior for a second confirmation.

 In totality, an application for Permanent Residency in Thailand takes around six months to one year.
 If you have any further question about Thai Residency and Thai citizenship then speak to us today.